 It is now widely accepted that serious health losses in road traffic crashes are largely preventable and predictable – a human-made problem open to rational analysis and effective road safety management (Peden et al, 2004).
 Road traffic systems can be developed that reduce the likelihood of serious or fatal crashes occurring and to minimise injury severity in the event of a crash.
 This is supported by a substantial body of knowledge on how to achieve significant lessening of the costly, adverse impacts of motorisation.
 In European Union countries, for example, the overall volume of traffic tripled between 1970 and 2000, while the number of people killed per million inhabitants decreased by 50% (CEC, 2003).
 (See key overviews by Peden et al., 2004; OECD, 2008; GSRF, 2009).

-In a Safe System approach, mobility is a function of safety, rather than the other way around.
-It places road safety in the mainstream of road traffic system planning, design and operation.
+A Safe System approach places road safety in the mainstream of road traffic system planning, design and operation.
 Building on the best of previous approaches, Safe System better addresses the needs of vulnerable road users and is particularly relevant to the needs of LMICs.
 As discussed in The Safe System Approach, firmly establishing a Safe System in national road safety work requires strong political backing and underwriting in legislation (OECD, 2008; Belin et al., 2012).

 This manual outlines a suggested path for jurisdictions to move from weak to stronger institutional capacity, particularly in their governmental lead agency and coordination arrangements and results management.
 The aim is to provide state-of-the-art guidance to assist all those involved in the safe planning, design, operation and use of the road network in accordance with national, regional and global goals.